Carpetsmoker/password-bunny/README.markdown

 - An entry *must* be followed by 1 or more empty lines; except for the last entry, where an empty line is *optional*.

 - The 1st line *must* be the title and *must* be present.
-THis line also doubles as the domain.
+This line also doubles as the domain.

 - The 2nd line *must* be the username, and *may* be blank.